HECTA-UoM/M3/README.md

-# M3
+# M3: Manchester Medical Mining

-Manchester Medical Mining
+Place holder for M3 packages to be shared including codes, tools, and some learning data, and sample testing data.